sailKiteV/Obsidian-Snippets-and-Demos/TabsInObsidian/README.md

 ---
 ⚠ Live Preview users,  please see [below](#live-preview)! ⚠

 This is an implementation for a tab-based rendering scheme in Obsidian.md, leaning heavily on capabilities offered by the native callouts feature of the app.
-The snippet is available in this gist or at [this link](https://gist.github.com/sailKiteV/e1124244161e2ab5ac3045562beee4ae#file-tabsinobsidian-css).
+The snippet is available in this repository or at [this link](TabsInObsidian.css).
 We use mostly CSS and a very minor amount of inline HTML to get everything working properly.
 To get started, you'll want to be familiar with the [basic syntax of callouts](https://help.obsidian.md/How+to/Use+callouts).

 ## The Callouts
 We will be using two types of callout to help us with structure, and a third type to hold our desired content: